-- 2.2.5 Following this stage of work, a Proposed Submission has been drawn up and this SA Report amended where required.
-The updated Plan and SA will be consulted on (Stage D).
-The Plan and SA will then be submitted to the Secretary of State for independent examination.
-A Planning Inspector appointed by the Secretary of State will consider the Soundness of the Plan (and its designations), using the submitted SA Report to inform their opinion. - 2.2.6 Once the LGSP is adopted the final part of the appraisal process will be to monitor the implementation of the Plan against the sustainability appraisal framework (Stage E).
+- 2.2.5 Following this stage of work, a Submission LGSP will be drawn up and this SA Report will be amended prior to a Pre-Submission Consultation.
+The Plan and the SA will then be submitted to the Secretary of State for independent examination.
+A Planning Inspector appointed by the Secretary of State will consider the Soundness of the Plan (and its designations), using the submitted SA Report to inform his or her opinion. - 2.2.6 Once the LGSP is adopted the final part of the appraisal process will be to monitor the implementation of the Plan against the sustainability appraisal framework (STAGE E).
 This will allow the Council to identify and respond to any unforeseen adverse effects that arise from the implementation of the Plan.